morrowmoss-studios/TriviaForge/README.md

 ## 🔥 Legal Disclaimer

-This software, including all code, assets, art, concepts, and related materials, is proprietary to MorrowMoss Studios and pertains specifically to the project **TriviaForge**.
+This software, including all code, assets, art, concepts, and related materials, is proprietary to MorrowMoss Studios LTD and pertains specifically to the project **TriviaForge**.

 Unauthorized copying, modification, distribution, or commercial use of this software or any of its parts is strictly prohibited.
 Violators will be politely but firmly dropped into the crossword dimension until they repent.